France to unveil new economic, military strategy in Africa - KESQ

 The Associated Press

-PARIS (AP) — French President Emmanuel Macron will unveil France’s economic and military strategy in Africa for the coming years.
+PARIS (AP) — French President Emmanuel Macron will unveil France’s economic and military strategy in Africa in the coming years.
 Macron is expected to call for a more balanced partnership with African nations in a speech at the Elysee presidential palace on Monday.
 The French president will begin an Africa trip on Wednesday to Gabon, Angola, the Republic of Congo and Congo.
-Monday’s speech comes at a time when France’s influence on the continent has never been more challenged in recent decades.
-French troops had to withdraw from Mali after less than a year, opening the door to Russian military contractors.
-French forces most recently exited Burkina Faso which also appears to increasingly look towards Moscow.
+Monday’s speech comes at a time when France’s influence on the continent has never been more challenging in recent decades.
+French troops had to withdraw in less than a year from Mali which turned instead to Russian military contractors.
+French forces most recently departed from Burkina Faso which also appears to increasingly look towards Moscow.